mannugera/GitWorkshop/README.md

 Git introduction workshop held to introduce students to Open Source

-# WELCOME TO GIT WORKSHOP REPO
+# WELCOME TO GIT WORKSHOP REPO!

 > YOUR FIRST INTRO TO OPEN SOURCE LEARNING